Why Do Your New Recruits Keep Quitting?

 It’s possible that your new recruits may also not feel welcomed into the team after being hired.
 Even worse, you may be ignoring new recruits, viewing them as an inconvenience.
 This may make them feel unwelcome and may urge them to quit.

-Once you’ve hired new employees, make sure to spare time for introducing them to the team rather than shoving them into a corner and expecting them to assimilate.
+Once you’ve hired new employees, make sure to spare time for introducing them to the team, rather than shoving them into a corner and expecting them to assimilate.
 Also, try to include them in meetings and work socials, as well as introducing them to clients.

-You’re skimping on training.
+You’re Skimping on Training.

 A lot of employers don’t offer enough training and end up letting new employees fend for themselves without the skills needed to do the job.
 Training is very important if you’re hiring employees with no previous experience – if they have no clue what they’re doing, they’re likely to quit very soon.
 New recruits with experience also need to be trained too when it comes to individual company protocol and where to find certain resources.
 As with taking steps to welcome your new recruits to the team, training helps to show your employees that they’re valued.